makekema/makekema/README.md

 ### Hi there 👋

-Dedicated to building things 🧩
+I am first of all dedicated to building things 🧩

 I am a Full Stack Developer specializing in key JavaScript technologies like React, Redux, Node, Express, and Koa.